andmos/ReadingList-Data/BookNotes/Random.Notes.md

 - I'm a very bad climber, and a ok runner. - Kílian Jornet, 2022

 - When you talk, you are only repeating what you already know.
 But if you listen, you may learn something new. – Dalai Lama

+- You can't think well without writing well, and you can't write well without reading well.
+And I mean that last "well" in both senses.
+You have to be good at reading, and read good things. - Paul Graham